noi-techpark/odh-docs/source/howto/authentication.rst

 .. rubric:: If you use the Command Line Interface.

+Open a shell on your workstation and use a tool like :command:`curl` or :command:`wget`, with the appropriate options:

+.. option:: -X

+   Specify the request method (GET)

+.. option:: --header, -H

+   Add extra header information to be included in the request.

+Note that the :option:`--header` option is used twice: The first to receive the answer in :strong:`text/html` format, the second to provide the credentials required to access protected content.

-Like in the case of basic authentication, API calls can be done using a tool like :command:`curl` or :command:`wget`, with the same :option:`-X` and :option:`--header` options, with the slight difference that the :option:`--header` option is used twice: The first to require the format of the response, the second to provide the credentials.
+API calls can be done using a tool like :command:`curl` or :command:`wget`, with the same :option:`-X` and :option:`--header` option used twice: The first to require the format of the response, the second to provide the credentials, like for example:

 .. code:: bash